dzfrias/xxUTF/test/README.md

 can be mounted:

 - `/output`, which can be used to collect AFL++'s output data
-- `/code`, which can be used to build utf8norm within the docker container
+- `/code`, which can be used to build xxUTF within the docker container

-Once in the container, utf8norm should be built using the special AFL++ compiler, `afl-cc`:
+Once in the container, xxUTF should be built using the special AFL++ compiler, `afl-cc`:

 ```